kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/past_exams/201906 answers.md

 # exercise 4

 The `Mark` phase is needed such that all objects are set to not being used, and then the collector can traverse all of the pointers on the stack, moving the objects which are used, while also marking them as in use.
-Then all of the object which are no in use can be deallocated.
+Then all of the object which are not in use can be deallocated.

 Stop and copy does not need this phase, as it just goes through all of the pointers stored on the stack, copies them, and then the to-space are used as the from-space, which effectively deallocated the objects not in use, since they were not copied.

 The con of stop and copy is the increased memory usage.
-The con of mark and sweep the fact that it has to go over the heap twice.
+The con of mark and sweep is the fact that it has to go over the heap twice.

 ## stop and copy
+Uses `Chaney's Algorithm` simply copying the the root-set (What is pointed to on the stack) and then copying the root-sets children, which will be done again and again.

 Stop and copy is a garbage collection algorithm used in programming languages to manage memory.
 The algorithm is based on the idea of dividing the heap memory into two equal parts: the "from-space" and the "to-space".

 The algorithm works by first allocating memory in the from-space for the program's data structures.
 As the program runs, it creates and destroys objects, leaving some of the memory unused.
 When the from-space becomes full, the garbage collector pauses the program and starts the copying phase.